williams-cs/swell/tutorials/weekly-and-lesson-plans.md

 - Sources: Chugh's paper, CHI, UIST, PLDI.
 - Also look for papers that outline skill map.
 5. Implement NumberEffect.
-- Document steps on how to make
+- Document steps on how to make it.

 To read this week:
 - Hutton and Meijer.